Sex and What the Bible Teaches About It

 From the very beginning of the biblical narrative, sex is presented not as something shameful or secondary, but as an integral part of God’s good and purposeful creation.
 In Genesis 1:28, God blesses them immediately after creating man and woman in His image and commands, “Be fruitful and multiply, and fill the earth and subdue it.”
 This divine mandate of procreation is not merely a biological imperative—it carries profound theological significance.
 The act of bringing new life into the world is framed as a participation in God’s ongoing creative work, underscoring that human sexuality is not only natural but also sacred.

 Nowhere is the beauty and passion of human love more vividly portrayed in the Bible than in the Song of Solomon (also known as the Song of Songs).
 This poetic book stands out for its candid and unashamed celebration of romantic and erotic love.
-With imagery drawn from nature, royal splendour, and intimate affection, the Song describes two lovers’ longing, joy, and sensual delight.
-The text overflows with expressions of admiration, desire, and mutual adoration, painting a portrait of emotional and physical love.
+With imagery drawn from nature, royal splendour, and intimate affection, the Song describes the longing, joy, and sensual delight of two lovers.
+The text is overflowing with expressions of admiration, desire, and mutual adoration, painting a vivid portrait of emotional and physical love.
 Unlike many other parts of Scripture that set boundaries or offer moral instruction, the Song of Solomon dwells in the realm of celebration, offering no apology for its erotic tone.

 Interpretations of the Song have varied over the centuries.
 Some early Jewish and Christian commentators viewed it allegorically, understanding the lovers as representing God and Israel, or Christ and the Church.
 While such readings highlight the spiritual depth of love and covenant, many modern scholars and readers also affirm the value of a plain, literal reading that sees the poem as a celebration of human love in its most passionate and poetic form.
 In either view, the message is clear: sexual desire, when expressed within the bounds of mutual love, respect, and commitment, is not something to be repressed or hidden, but something to be honoured and cherished.